neurorestore/Augur/README.md

 > devtools::install_github("neurorestore/Augur")
 ```

 This should take no more than a few minutes.

+Alternatively, a Python implementation of Augur is available through [pertpy](https://pertpy.readthedocs.io/en/latest/tutorials/notebooks/augurpy.html).
+Please see the pertpy [documentation](https://pertpy.readthedocs.io/en/latest) for installation and usage instructions.
+Please note that this implementation is not maintained by the maintainers of this repository, and requests for support should be submitted to the pertpy [issues tracker](https://github.com/theislab/pertpy).

 ## Usage